fabiolaliwu/BigDataProject1/README.md

 Project2
-- Query 1: it computes the number of genes and diseases associated with each drug in nodes.tsv, and will output the top 5 number of genes in descending order.
+- Query 1: It computes the number of genes and diseases associated with each drug in nodes.tsv, and will output the top 5 number of genes in descending order.
-- Query 2: Compute the number of diseases associated with 1, 2, 3, ..., n drugs.
-Output results with the top 5 number of diseases in a descending order.
+- Query 2: It computes the number of diseases associated with up to n drugs and it outputs the top
+5 number of diseases in a descending order.
-- Q3: Get the name of drugs that have the top 5 number of genes.
-Out put the results.
+- Query 3: Gets the name of drugs that have the top 5 number of genes